thomasthe1st/Snips-Freezerlist/README.md

 The value of the parameter "email_data" is a string in form of a python dictionary.
 Don't worry if you never heard of something like that.
 Two curly brackets containing five items which are key-value pairs:
-- "from": email address from which the shoppinglist will be sent
+- "from": email address from which the freezerlist will be sent
 - "password": password which belongs to the email address - Since I ported this app to Python 3 you can't have a `%` in your password anymore (I'm still trying to fix this).
 - "host": SMTP host, ex.: "mail.gmx.net"